This article is NOT going to be about the latest link building strategy or fad for 2019.

 - Any weird-looking URL that is getting a ton of links?

-- You can also use the status code filter to only look at 404 pages that are getting links and then replicate them (broken link building)
+- You can also use the status code filter to only look at 404 error pages that are getting links and then replicate them (broken link building)

 - Or filter by words that are included in the URL or title of the pages.
 For example filter for “tools” to only see pages that talk about tools.